rust-lang/cargo/src/doc/src/reference/rust-version.md

 **Diagnostics:**

-When your package is compiled on an unsupported toolchain, Cargo will provide clearer diagnostics about the insufficient toolchain version rather than reporting invalid syntax or missing functionality in the standard library.
+When your package is compiled on an unsupported toolchain, Cargo will provide clearer diagnostics about the insufficient toolchain version by always erroring during compilation, rather than reporting invalid syntax or missing functionality in the standard library.
 This affects all [Cargo targets](cargo-targets.md) in the package, including binaries, examples, test suites, benchmarks, etc.

 **Development aid:**